Graham · Moidart

 An Stac — common questions

 - An Stac is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 13km with 588m of ascent and takes most walkers 4-6 hours.
-Terrain: Lower bracken is thick and conceals boulders in summer — long trousers help.
+Underfoot: Lower bracken is thick and conceals boulders in summer — long trousers help.

 - Where do I park for An Stac?